-On occasion, the university seeks to hire exceptional tenured faculty members whose credentials have been established through promotion and tenure processes at other research institutions that, like UO, rely on peer review through national and international research communities.
+On occasion, the university seeks to hire exceptional tenured faculty members whose credentials have been established through promotion and tenure processes at other research institutions that, like the University of Oregon, rely on peer review through national and international research communities.

-- The candidate’s CV and a brief candidate's statement
+- The candidate’s signed and dated CV and a brief signed candidate's statement.

-- A waiver letter indicating the candidate’s chosen waiver status for the expedited tenure review
+- A signed and dated waiver letter indicating the candidate’s chosen waiver status for the expedited tenure review.

-- Teaching evaluations, as available (for positions with significant teaching responsibilities)
+- Teaching evaluations for positions with significant teaching responsibilities.

-- A list of at least four potential external reviewers; none should overlap with any of the candidate-provided letters of recommendation from the search process.
-External reviewers should meet the usual standards for external reviewers in the promotion and tenure process at UO (e.g., full professors in the candidate’s field or subfield, at comparable universities, without close relations with the candidate)
+- A list of at least four potential external reviewers; none should overlap with any of the candidate-provided letters of recommendation from the search process or, when no search was conducted, external reviews solicited by the hiring unit and school/college.
+External reviewers should be independently selected and meet the usual standards for external reviewers in the promotion and tenure process at the University of Oregon (e.g., leaders in the candidate’s field or subfield, at comparable universities, without close relationships with the candidate).

 The ETRC will:

-- Obtain a minimum of two external reviewers selected from the list supplied by the hiring unit and dean.
-These external reviewers shall be provided with the following materials: the candidate's CV; all relevant research materials from the candidate; a quantitative assessment of the candidate's work and impact, if available.
+Obtain a minimum of two external reviews (and normally no more than two external reviews) selected from the list supplied by the hiring unit and dean and not including anyone listed among the candidate’s references.
+These external reviewers shall be provided with the following materials: the candidate's signed, dated CV and statement; a sample of relevant research materials from the candidate, including at least one or two items from the recent past; a quantitative assessment of the candidate's work and impact, if available

-- These reviewers should be solicited in writing via email with the template provided.
-The evaluation may be submitted via email, or conducted by phone, Skype, or other direct means of communication by a member of the ETRC.
+- Reviewers will be solicited in writing via email with the template provided.
+The evaluation may be submitted via email, or conducted by phone, Zoom, or other direct means of communication by one or more member of the ETRC.
 If direct communication is utilized, the reference must be documented in writing or captured in audio/video format so that it can be included in the documentary record and be made available to the full Faculty Personnel Committee (FPC) and the provost.

 - After five days (and in light of any change of vote from the unit), the ETRC will either recommend expedited tenure to the provost or recommend that the candidate be reviewed by the full promotion and tenure process.